Muslims pray to turn Turkey's greatest monument back into a mosque

 Many Orthodox Christians were never reconciled to the loss of their cathedral.
 But its transformation into a museum "eased the pain, it removed a thorn," said Mihail Vasiliadis, editor of Istanbul's Greek newspaper Apoyevmatini.

-"It may be an imperfect fix, but without it, people will no longer come to Istanbul to see where civilizations meet."
+"It may be an imperfect fix, but without it, people will no longer come to Istanbul to see where civilisations meet."

 In 2010, Greek Americans aborted plans to pray at Hagia Sophia after Turkish authorities threatened to block their entry into the country.